PliniLeonardo/GTK_Visualizer_with_Transformer/README.md

-Visualize the GTK station tracks and hits
+Visualize the GTK station tracks and hits in [-10, +10] nsec window.

 # Installation